magento/devdocs/guides/v2.1/config-guide/mq/manage-mysql.md

 `--batch-size=<value>` specifies the number of messages per batch.
 This option is applicable for the batch consumer only.

-Unless the `max-messages` option is specified, the process continuously.
+Unless the `max-messages` option is specified, the process runs continuously.

 ### List consumers